Six-Week Intensive Research

 This is a full time, six week summer program that takes place at the Blumberg Institute in Doylestown, PA.
 Students should be available for the full six weeks, 9 a.m. to 5 p.m. each day.

-For more information and an application to the program, contact: John Kulp, PhD, Director of Academic Affairs at email@example.com.
+For inquiries about tuition and lab fees, or for more information and an application to the program, contact: John Kulp, PhD, Director of Academic Affairs at firstname.lastname@example.org.